benkiefer/matching/README.md

  - Clone this repository.
  - Create your own sprite sheet using the sources in the 'Thanks' section and replace "images/catsheet.png" with your new sprites.
  - Use Sprite Cow to generate your own "css/sprites.css" file.
- - Update the 'js/matching.js' imageMap variable with the names of the classes you want to use.
+ - Update the 'coffee/matching-game.coffee' cards variable with the names of the classes you want to use.
+Compile the coffeescript file and replace the js/matching-game.js file with the new file.

 ##Thanks
  - The [Github Octocat](http://octodex.github.com/) is property of Github, and the usage of the various Octocat images in this game are intended solely for the entertainment of four-year-olds.
 I'm happy to change the images used upon request.